National Electrical Code Articles and Information |

 Article 100, a covering is not insulation) when within 10 feet of a

 - 225.14 provides the rules for open conductor spacing.
-For
+These have changed with the 2023 revision, so review them carefully.

 - 225.18 is "Clearance for Overhead Conductors and Cables."
 This has often